 And the last point have a secure password policy, do not use a common password.
 I also recommend that you use a dedicated email account to manage your CCTV.
 So that it is separate from your personal account.

-The costs, I recommend at least three cameras, front and back door and your home entertainment system.
+I recommend at least three cameras, front and back door and your home entertainment system.
 Bellow is the upfront cost and ongoing storage costs, (in no particular order)

 Cost of 3 cameras or more